Table of contents

 What does SCORM mean?

 SCORM stands for Sharable Content Object Reference Model .
+But what does it mean?
 "Sharable Content Object" indicates that SCORM is all about the creation of online training units that you can share between systems.
 In short, SCORM is designed to facilitate the transfer of content between Learning Management Systems.
 It's like the ZIP file of the LMS systems.

 SCORM enables you to package your content and share it with other systems more efficiently

 SCORM defines a specific way of constructing a Learning Management System so that you can exchange the content created there with other SCORM-compliant systems.
 It enables you to package your content and share it with other systems more efficiently.

 However, SCORM uses the term Reference Model because it is not actually a standard.
 Its creators didn't write SCORM from scratch.
 Instead, they noticed that the e-learning industry already had many standards that solved part of the problem.
 SCORM simply references these existing standards and orients developers on how to use them together.

 A SCORM package is an XML-file that contains all the information to transfer learning content to a SCORM-compliant LMS.

 What is a SCORM-compliant LMS?

 A SCORM-compliant LMS can accept any content that is also SCORM-compliant, and then make it available to users of the LMS.

 SCORM is quite old in the Internet Age